 '''

-const T u = cell.getFieldPointer<descriptors::VELOCITY>();
+auto u = cell.template getFieldPointer<descriptors::VELOCITY>();

 '''

 The equilibrium density distribution function for the temperature has only terms of first order (see equation 3).

 After the collision step, the coupling function is called NSlattice.executeCoupling(), where the values of the external force in the NSlattice and of the advected velocity in the ADlattice are updated.